Preparing for Italian roads

-However, like most countries, it's also full of motorways, parking restrictions and charges to use the public highways.
+However, like most countries, it's also full of motorways, parking restrictions, and charges to use the public motorways.

-Before you go, here are a few things to remember to take with you:
+There are a few things you'll need to remember to take with you:

-If taking your own car, you'll also need:
+If you're taking your own car, you'll also need:

 - Reflective jackets